vvhuiling/tp/docs/DeveloperGuide.md

 #### I. Architecture-Level Design
 The "View Transaction" feature primarily involves the following components:

-1. Parser
-Responsible for interpreting user input and generating a ViewCommand object.
+1. **Parser**: Responsible for interpreting user input and generating a ViewCommand object.

-2. ViewCommand
-A subclass of the Command class, created by the Parser to represent the "view" command.
+2. **ViewCommand**: A subclass of the Command class, created by the Parser to represent the "view" command.

-3. Nuscents
-The main application class that receives and executes commands.
+3. **Nuscents**: he main application class that receives and executes commands.
 It invokes the execute() method of the ViewCommand.

-4. TransactionList
-A data structure to store and manage transactions.
+4. **TransactionList**: A data structure to store and manage transactions.

-5. Transaction
-Represents individual transactions.
+5. **Transaction**: Represents individual transactions.

-6. UI
-Handles user interface and messaging.
+6. **UI**: Handles user interface and messaging.

 #### II.
 Component-Level Design
-1. Parser
+1. **Parser**:
    The Parser class identifies the "view" command and extracts the taskIndex (transaction index) from the user's input.

-2. ViewCommand
+2. **ViewCommand**:
    The ViewCommand object is created by the Parser.
 It encapsulates the user's request to view a specific transaction.
 This object is passed to the Nuscents class for execution.

-3. Nuscents
+3. **Nuscents**:
    In the Nuscents class, the execute() method of the ViewCommand is called, and the taskIndex is extracted from the command.
 It then calls the viewTransaction(taskIndex) method on the TransactionList.

-4. TransactionList
+4. **TransactionList**:
    The TransactionList contains a list of Transaction objects.
 The viewTransaction(taskIndex) method retrieves the specific Transaction object based on the taskIndex.

-5. Transaction
+5. **Transaction**:
    The Transaction class represents an individual transaction, and it contains all the relevant details of a transaction.

-6. UI
+6. **UI**:
    The UI class displays the transaction details using the UI.showTransactionViewMessage method, which receives the Transaction object as input and presents the detailed transaction information to the user.

 #### III.
 Alternatives Considered
 While the current design is deemed suitable for our application, we did consider alternative approaches, such as integrating the view transaction functionality directly within the Nuscents class without introducing a ViewCommand.
 However, we opted for the current design to promote a cleaner separation of concerns and to facilitate future expansions and modifications.

+#### IV.
+Usage Scenario Example

+**Step 1**: User launches the application.
+The TransactionList initializes.

+**Step 2**: User inputs view 2 to view the second transaction.
+The Parser identifies the command and extracts 2 as the taskIndex.

+**Step 3**: A ViewCommand is created with taskIndex 2.
+This command is passed to the Nuscents class.

+**Step 4**: Nuscents executes the ViewCommand, which invokes the viewTransaction method on TransactionList with taskIndex 2.

+**Step 5**: TransactionList retrieves the second Transaction object and returns it to Nuscents.

+**Step 6**: Nuscents passes the Transaction object to the UI, which displays the transaction details through the showTransactionViewMessage method.

 The following sequence diagram shows how the view transaction operation works:
 <img src="images/ViewSequenceDiagram.png" width="600" />